... views

 Conditional Access and multi-tenancy can be tough on anyone used to "the old ways."
-As a consultant spending admin time in other tenants, taking my identity with me via Azure AD external user invites is extremely useful.
+As a consultant spending admin time in other tenants, taking my identity with me via Entra ID external user invites is extremely useful.

 If your customers require external users to authenticate with MFA (and they should), you'll be prompted to provide extra MFA details for the external user identity.